hsanson/chrome-pass/README.md

 ## Quick Installation

-These instructions have been tested in Ubuntu 22.04 and later:
+These instructions have been tested in Ubuntu 24.04 and Debian 12 (bookworm):

 ### Python native pass application install